thriveweb/deking-new/content/posts/2018-10-26-how-to-build-an-outdoor-entertaining-area-in-queensland.md

     If you're looking to build an outdoor entertaining area in Queensland, come to the professionals at DeKing Decks.
 We have a range of DIY & luxury solutions.
-  title: How To Build An Outdoor Entertaining Area In Queensland
+  title: How To Build An Outdoor Entertaining Area In SE Queensland
 ---
 ## When do you want a DIY outdoor entertaining area